 Filipinos have become so cynical, disillusioned, and, more importantly, disenfranchised from any chance of real change in the system, that they are more than happy to embrace totalitarianism, if only to create an illusion of structure in a very fragmented democracy where power and justice only belong to those who have money.

 Perhaps because it is easier to believe in the utility of totalitarianism rather than exist nihilistically.

-They thought: “Might as well give that power to someone who already enjoyed it for years, at least he is being true to himself, let’s take the bad with the good and see what happens.”
+“We might as well give that authority to someone who has already had it for years, at least he is being true to himself, let’s take the bad with the good and see what happens,” they reasoned.

-Only that, Duterte proved more deceitful than Marcos.
+Only Duterte was as deceitful, if not more so, than Marcos.